 Post Office / PayPoint

 You can only pay by cash at PayPoint but you can pay by cash, cheque or debit card at the post office.
 All you need is a bill with a barcode on it.
-Please go to www.paypoint.co.uk/locator to find your nearest PayPoint outlet.
+Please go to paypoint.co.uk/locator to find your nearest PayPoint outlet.

 By BACS